 - Roundworms: roundworms live in the small intestine.
 In puppies and kittens, a mild infestation of roundworms can cause a pot-belly, poor growth and occasional diarrhoea.
 A more severe infestation can cause a nutrient deficiency or a life-threatening blockage of the intestines.
 In adult dogs and cats, roundworms can cause poor coat condition, vomiting and diarrhoea.
 Sometimes, you might notice entire live worms in your pet’s sick or poo.

 - Tapeworms: adult tapeworms also live in the small intestine.
 They shed segments which are passed in poo.
 These look a bit like grains of rice and can sometimes be seen around the tail and the area around your pet’s bottom.
 Pets with tapeworms might excessively lick or groom their rear end.
 Tapeworms can be passed on to your pet by fleas, so good flea control is an important part of preventing these worms.

 - Lungworms: lungworm is a potentially fatal parasite carried by slugs and snails.
 Dogs can become infected through eating grass, drinking from puddles and picking up toys that slugs and snails have been on.
 Lungworm can make dogs seriously unwell and, although they can recover from with the right treatment, it's best to try and prevent them getting infected.
 Lungworm is more common in certain parts of the UK so speak to your vet about whether your dog needs to take preventive treatments to protect them.

 It’s not just a pet’s health that can be affected by worms; they can pose a real health risk to humans too.
 Some worms and other parasites can be passed onto humans from cats and dogs.
 They can prove particularly dangerous for children and pregnant women, causing blindness and birth defects.

-Cat owners should careful dispose of cat litter every day and wash their hands thoroughly afterwards.
+Cat owners should carefully dispose of cat litter every day and wash their hands thoroughly afterwards.

 Stopping your pet getting worms